Tomev/qcflow/docs/source/llms/llm-evaluate/index.rst

 Evaluating with a Custom Function
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-As of MLflow 2.8.0, :py:func:`mlflow.evaluate()` supports evaluating a python function without requiring logging the model to MLflow.
+As of QCFlow 2.8.0, :py:func:`qcflow.evaluate()` supports evaluating a python function without requiring logging the model to QCFlow.
 This is useful when you don't want to log the model and just want to evaluate it.
-The following example uses :py:func:`mlflow.evaluate()` to evaluate a function.
+The following example uses :py:func:`qcflow.evaluate()` to evaluate a function.
 You also need to set up OpenAI authentication to run the code below.

 .. code-block:: python

-    import mlflow
+    import qcflow
     import openai
     import pandas as pd
     from typing import List